Red squirrel

-Red squirrels are a common feature in English heraldry, where they are always depicted sitting up and often in the act of cracking a nut.

 Taxonomy

 There have been over 40 described subspecies of the red squirrel, but the taxonomic status of some of these is uncertain.
 A study published in 1971 recognises 16 subspecies and has served as a basis for subsequent taxonomic work.
 Although the validity of some subspecies is labelled with uncertainty because of the large variation in red squirrels even within a single region, others are relatively distinctive and one of these, S. v. meridionalis of South Italy, was elevated to species status as the Calabrian black squirrel in 2017.
 At present, there are 23 recognized subspecies of the red squirrel.
 Genetic studies indicate that another, S. v. hoffmanni of Sierra Espuña in southeast Spain (below included in S. v. alpinus), deserves recognition as distinct.